 CrewAI Web Scraping Integration — fastCRW [Firecrawl-Compatible]

-Define a fastCRW BaseTool subclass once and share it across every CrewAI agent and crew that needs live web context.
+Install the official crewai-crw package for ready-made fastCRW tools, or define one BaseTool subclass and share it across every CrewAI agent and crew that needs live web context.

 Setup